redbeardymcgee/podbox/README.md

 ### ~/.config/containers/systemd/gluetun.container

+This is our VPN container.
+This example uses ProtonVPN.

 > [!WARNING] I disabled SELinux to not deal with this for every other issue
 > /etc/selinux/config -> `SELINUX=disabled`